 Does your bike have a permanent place on the top of your car or hitched on your bumper?
-Are your vacation destinations selected by the quality of riding in any given locale?
+Are your vacation destinations selected by the quality of riding?
 If given a choice between leaving your spouse at home or leaving your bike behind – well, there’s really no choice to be made?

 Take a hard look at the Greenbrier Valley for your next exploratory weekend getaway.
 After all, with so many riding options, there’s no reason to leave home without either of your best companions.